 Moderators are nominated by the current moderator team and membership.
 Members may nominate themselves as potential moderators.
 Potential moderators must have an established account of at least six months’ duration and a post history showing them to be helpful to the community.

-We welcome members to contact SDN if they have any questions or comments about SDN moderation policies.
+We welcome members to contact the SDN volunteer team if they have any questions or comments about SDN moderation policies or how we moderate the SDN Forums.
 Enjoy using the forums and good luck on your journey to become a doctor!